Columbia University/New York State Psychiatric Institute - Anxiety Disorders Clinic (PTSD-Research and Treatment Program)

 - Individual psychotherapy is expected, but other modalities may be more limited.

 Expected number of cases seen at any one time: 3-6 individual therapy cases, up to 1 group.
-The extern will also conduct up to two full intake evaluations/assessments per week.
+The extern will also conduct 2-3 full intake evaluations/assessments per week.

 Assessment training experiences commonly offered: